Theme

 LARYBench is a benchmark for evaluating latent action representations, with pipelines for action semantics, robotic control regression, and broader vision-to-action alignment.

 The official repository presents LARYBench as a unified evaluation framework for latent action representations rather than a downstream policy benchmark alone.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is